 In just a couple years, this guy has saved more than almost any of my friends.
 He’s also spent more on going out than anybody I know.
 And although $21,000 sounds outrageous on the surface, you have to take context into consideration.
 For example, look at his spending by percentage: Just for easy calculations, if we assume that this guy makes $210,000/year net, his going-out budget is roughly 10% of his income.
 For my friends who make $35,000/year, you can be damn sure that they’re spending more than $3,500/year ($67/week) on going out.

 The subscription nut.
 The third friend is a tech guy who has a Tivo subscription, Rhapsody subscription, cable/Internet connection, gym membership, Netflix account, magazine subscriptions, and a couple of monthly online accounts.
-Now, when I wrote Guess How Much Your Subscriptions Cost?, the point was to highlight how we systematically discount the cumulative effect of our subscriptions.
+We have a tendency to systematically discount the cumulative effect of our subscriptions.
 In other words, we forget to add them all up to see the total amount–which is usually a LOT.
 That’s why companies love, love, love subscriptions.

 Anyway, I showed my friend my article, and he just shrugged.
 I started to get angry and use a line I’ve always wanted to use–“Do you know who I am?”–but he then explained that his subscriptions came out of his entertainment budget, which he’d carefully thought about and revised every few months.
 And, not surprisingly, he has a savings plan that is automatically deducted from his paycheck.